 While these tests put Windscribe VPN towards the rear of these services based on slower speeds, it also has another distinction.
 It has the most generous free data allotment of 10 GB monthly, although you need to provide an email address; otherwise it drops to 2 GB, which is still considerably larger than the other VPN’s that have free tiers in the MB’s.

-Based on that Windscribe VPN is the only service that offers a free tier that may last a lower bandwidth user for a full month, we choose it as the best free option.
+Based on that Windscribe VPN is the only service that offers a free tier that may last a lower bandwidth user for a full month, so we choose it as our “Best Free VPN for PC Gaming.”

 If we were giving out awards for the cutest VPN, TunnelBear would easily win with its bear themed software that makes the promise to “Browse privately with a bear.”
 It was also the simplest to set up and use.

 TunnelBear VPN includes a free tier of 500 MB monthly (least amount of data of any service), and unlimited browsing for $9.99 monthly, or $49.99 annually (although the annual cost is a better deal than the monthly pricing), making it moderately priced for the category.
 It supports all the major platforms, including Windows, Mac, iOS and Android, and has extensions for Chrome and Opera.
 They state that the service cannot be configured manually to run on a router.
 TunnelBear VPN also promises to collect “the minimal amount of information required to operate our service.”